 The problem is, much of this money used to go to brick-and-mortar businesses, including small, locally-owned stores.
 These local retailers have always had to try and compete with big-box stores like Walmart, which could offer similar products at much lower prices.
 Now local businesses have a new foe that they are facing—online giants like Amazon and Wayfair that, once again, can offer more competitive prices.
 Plus, the customer doesn’t even have to leave the comfort of their own home to make purchases.

-The impact of the “Amazon effect”—redefining and revolutionizing the concept of shopping—is very real, with more and more retail stores closing every year as it simply becomes unsustainable for them to complete.
+The impact of the “Amazon effect”—redefining and revolutionizing the concept of shopping—is very real, with more and more retail stores closing every year as it simply becomes unsustainable for them to compete.
 This is an unfortunate by-product of progress.

 However, it’s more than just the loss of physical stores that impacts people.
 There’s a loss to the community every time a local store goes out of business.
 That store made contributions to local taxes.
 That store had local owners, local employees, and local customers —many of whom probably still enjoy shopping there, just not enough to keep it profitable.
 There was a social aspect to shopping in an actual store.
 People spoke to each other.